-6. Placing a Bet
+6. How to Place a Bet

-7. How Much to Bet
+8. How Much to Bet

 This means betting the same amount on every game and risking only 1% to 5% of your bankroll per play (the bankroll is the starting amount you have at your disposal to bet with).
 For example, if you are starting with a bankroll of $100, you should risk no more than $5 per game.

-8. Rotation Numbers
+9. Rotation Numbers

 For example, you might see the number “312” listed next to the Bruins -120.
 If you’re at a casino and want to bet $100 on the Bruins, walk up to the window with your money and say, “$100 on 312, Bruins -120.”

-9. Lines Move in Real Time
+10. Lines Move in Real Time

 Much like stocks on Wall Street, the sports betting market is fluid.
 Throughout the day, bookmakers will adjust the odds depending on the action they’re taking and other news, such as injuries and weather.
 For example, if the Vikings open as 7-point favorites and the vast majority of bets are on the Vikings, you might see the Vikings’ line move from -7 to -7.5.
 The line could move even further to -8, or it could be “bought back” to -7.

-10. Shop for the Best Line
+11. Shop for the Best Line

 Lines can vary based on the sportsbook, because different books have different clienteles.
 As a result, one book may post the Cavs -8 while another has -7.5.
 Having access to more than one sportsbook allows you to shop for the best line.
 Getting an extra half-point might not seem like a huge deal, but it adds up over the long haul and increases your chances of winning.